neurodata/ndstore/docs/sphinx/faq.rst

 **How do I contribute my data to NeuroData?**

-Please visit our `<>`_ page, which will help you with mulitple options. //TODO uAlex Point to How to ingest page.
+Please visit our `How to Ingest Data <ingesting>`_ page, which will help you with mulitple options.

 **How do I contribute code to NeuroData?**